wenkaiingermany/NCE_03/Lesson_44.md

 Such is human nature, that a great many people are ofen willing to sacrifice higher pay for the privilege of becoming white-collar workers.

 Relatively few people are prepared to sacrifice their human dignity for money.

+### Aeroplanes have the reputation of being dangerous and even hardened travellers are intimidated by them.

+have the reputation of being ...
+She has the reputation of being a good doctor.
+Peter has the reputation of being the worst boy in the class.

+hardened adj. someone who is hardened has had a lot of difficult or unpleasant experiences and is no longer much affected by such things

+The hardened professional smuggler, on the other hand, is never troubled by such feelings, even if he has five hundred gold watches hidden in his suitcase.

+### They also have the disadvantage of being an expensive form of transport.

+have the disadvantage of ...
+He has the disadvantage of being unable to drive a car.

+Though she has the twin advantages of wealth and beauty, she doesn't live a happy life.

+### But nothing can match them for speed and comfort.

+### Travelling at a height of 30.000 feet, far above the clouds, and at over 500 miles an hour is an exhilarating experience.

+exhilarating adj. 令人极其兴奋和高兴的

+There is nothing more exhilarating than to be shot at without result. -- Sir Winston Churchill

+### You do not have to devise ways of taking your mind off the journey, for an aeroplane gets you to your destination rapidly.

+They devise hundreds of competitions which will enable us to win huge sums of money.

+### For a few hours, you settle back in a deept armchair to enjoy the flight.

+settle v. 舒适地坐到...
+settle back in a deep armchair
+We settled in front of the television for the evening.

+Six hundred years ago, Sir John Harkwood arrived in Italy with a band of soldiers and settled near Florence.

+Assuming that his family had been killed during an air raid, Hans settled down in a village fifty miles away where he had remained ever since.

+He had often dreamed of retiring in England and had planned to settle down in the country.

+The two men quarrelled bitterly and it was clear that the argument could only be settled by a fight.

+### The real escapist can watch a film and sip champagne on some services.
+escapist n. 遁世逍遥者，逃避现实生活一心享受的人

+devour

+service n.
+BrE a regular journey made by a bus, train, boat, plane etc to a particular place at a particular time

+### But even when such refinements are not available, there is plenty to keep you occupied.

+refinement n. 改进，改良
+With several refinements your essay would be excellent.

+occupy vt. 占据(时间，空间)
+A little later, a man came along with a biscuit which occupied the whole boot of his car.

+keep sb. occupied
+We need something to keep the children occupied.

+### An aeroplane offers you an unsual and breathtaking view of the world.

+The West Lake is breathtakingly beautiful.

+take a ... breath
+He took a deep breath to compose himself.

+### You soar effortlessly over high mountains and deep valleys.
+You really see the shape of the land.

+### If the landscape is hidden from view, you can enjoy the extraordinary sight of unbroken cloud plains that stretch out for miles before you, while the sun shines brilliantly in a clear sky.

+### The journey is so smooth that there is nothing to prevent you from reading of sleeping.

+prevent sb. from doing
+In the new society, there is nothing to prevent a child from receiving good education.

+Despite its immensity, it is both simple and elegant, fulfilling its designer's dream to create 'an enormous object drawn as faintly as possible'.

+She is so talented and diligent that there is nothing to prevent her from fulfilling her dream.

+### However you decide to spend your time, one thing is certain: you will arrive at your destination fresh and uncrumpled.

+Whatever difficulty we may encounter on our road ahead, one thing is certain: we will manage to overcome it so long as we persist.

+### You will not have to spend the next few days recovering from a long and arduous 艰苦的 journey.

+recover from ... 从...中恢复
+recover sth. 恢复了... restore  regain
+            one's health
+  recover   one's sight
+  restore   one's consciousness
+  regain    one's balance
+            one's composure

+recover sth. 重新获得，找回，赚回，补偿
+But the claim made by a local authority to recover the cost of salvaging a sunken pie dish must surely be unique.

+Justive is part of the complex machinery of the law.
+Those who seek it undertake an arduous journey and can never be sure that they will find it.